ykskb/lips/README.md

 `Mini Lisp in 300 lines of Lisp`

 This is a very minimal Lisp interpreter written in Lisp.
-I made it since I wanted to learn Lisp as well as how to set up a Lisp project with Roswell and a testing library.
-It's nowhere near a full-fledged Lisp, nor does it intend to be, yet I found it quite fun to code Lisp to make Lisp :)
+I made it because I wanted to learn Lisp and I was also interested in a Lisp project setup with tools like [Roswell](https://github.com/roswell/roswell) and [fiveam](https://common-lisp.net/project/fiveam/docs/index.html).

+It's nowhere near a full-fledged Lisp, nor does it intend to be, yet I found it to be a good exercise to make some Lisp in Lisp to get myself familiarized with a bit of Lisp.

 #### Supported Features

-* `nil`
-* integers
+* `nil`, integers, symbols
-* symbols with `define` (not ANSI CL)
+* `define` (not ANSI CL)
 * `if`
+* `+`, `-`, `/`, `*` and `=`
 * lambda
-* `+`, `-`, `/`, `*` and `=`
 * user-defined functions
 * lexically-scoped variables
 * progn